Deep Learning based Uncertainty Decomposition for Real-time Control: - Direct Estimation of Epistemic Uncertainty

-Different variations for sampling the set~$\sXepi$ can be chosen depending on the desired scalability properties.
+Different variations for sampling the initial set~$\siXepi$ can be chosen depending on the desired scalability properties.
 A naive approach is to sample the entire input space uniformly, which suffers from the curse of dimensionality.
-Alternatively, we propose to sample around existing training points from a normal distribution